MDM: Cloud vs On-Premise, what should I choose ?

 Will the cloud be able to definitely delete the on-premise solutions?

-Saas software and MDM solutions based on on-premise are becoming increasingly rare, as this method is considered obsolete and far from optimal.
-It is also impossible to avoid the cloud, since even if you choose an on-premise solution, some of it will be stored in the cloud.
+On-premise-based MDM solutions are becoming increasingly rare, as the industry considers this approach to be obsolete and far from optimal.
+It is also impossible to avoid the cloud: even if you choose an on-premise solution, data will be stored in the cloud.
 This makes an infrastructure more complex…

-In the case of a mobile device management solution (for professional Android devices for example), even based on on-premise, uses Google cloud anyway as soon as a notification is sent from the administration console on a device (for the installation of an application, an update …).
+A MDM solution, such as one for Android devices, uses Google Cloud regardless of whether it is on-premise based.
+As soon as the console sends a notifications on a device for tasks like application installation or updates for example.
 Some MDM software, such as the French solution TinyMDM, have decided to be entirely based on the cloud to avoid complicating the solution and to allow an ever simpler and more secure use.